DamienKusters/askrocky_stats/README.md

 1. Install packages `'matplotlib'`, `'pymongo'`, `'requests'` and `'requests_auth_aws_sigv4'` with Pip
 1. Create a python file named `secret.py` in the root folder and add the Para access key and secret to this file as variables.
     - Example: `access_key='<VALUE>' secret='<VALUE>'`
 1. Install MongoDB Database Tools, navigate to the folder you've installed it to.
 Copy the `mongoimport.exe` and paste it in to the root folder.
-(This is used to import the AskRocky database locally)
+(This is used to import the Para database locally)
 1. Run the `main.py` Python file

 What does it do?